Defining Roles and Responsibilities Drives Team Productivity

 Once you've lived with your chart for a while, you will likely find a reason to change it.
 Revisit it and adjust whenever you need to evolve.
 Fully integrated with the rest of your Ninety app, the chart is visible, accessible, and easy to change.

-Get access to the Roles and Responsibilities Chart, Issues, To-Dos, Scoreboards, Goals, and more!
-Sign up for a free trial with access to all Ninety.io functions, features, and support.
+Get access to the Roles and Responsibilities Chart, Issues, To-Dos, Scoreboards, Rocks, and more!
+Sign up for a free trial with access to all of Ninety's functions, features, and support.

 Now that you've learned about defining roles and responsibilities, it's time to put your knowledge into practice: